oktagonia/oktagonia.github.io/docs/blog/pragsol/p.md

 being that propositions of the first start with "To fool us, Satan did ___."
 Due do this effect, no experiment can tell us which one is false.
-All the observable implications of the two are identical, and the non-observable implications are, well, unobservable %{(Note "Satan is assumed to not show his face around the Earth after the Jesus incident.
+All the observable implications of the two are identical, and the non-observable implications are, well, unobservable%{(Note "Satan is assumed to not show his face around the Earth after the Jesus incident.
 Read <i>Paradise Lost</i> for more information.")}%.
 So how do we pick which one to believe in?